 Peter then undertook training in Trauma, Orthopaedics (including spinal surgery) and General Surgery in Winchester (1990-92).
-At this point, he was ready to specialise in neurological surgery.

 Peter was appointed registrar in Addenbrooke’s Hospital, Cambridge (1993) Over the next 8 years he trained in neurological surgery and completed a PhD assessing the mechanisms of brain injury following deprivation of blood flow (seen in cerebral ischaemia and traumatic brain injury).
-Peter’s clinical training included cerebrovascular neurosurgery, traumatic brain injury, skull base surgery, pituitary surgery, neuro-oncology, hydrocephalus and spinal surgery.
+Peter’s clinical training included cerebrovascular neurosurgery, traumatic brain injury, skull base surgery, neuro-oncology, hydrocephalus and spinal surgery.
 He was awarded a prestigious MRC Clinical Training Fellowship under the supervision of Professor John Pickard CBE and won the Royal Society of Medicine Registrar’s Prize and three other national level prizes for research work.
 Following completion of training, he worked as a consultant/ honorary clinical senior lecturer in Scotland for 2 years before moving to the South West.